FindMySchool LogoFindMySchool

 A final point about identity is governance and trust context.
 The academy is part of the Spencer Academies Trust, joining in 2018, which is relevant because trust-wide approaches often shape curriculum planning, behaviour systems, and staffing structures over time.

-Performance sits around the middle of the national distribution on FindMySchool’s measures, with some clear positives for parents who value steady progress.
-At GCSE, the academy is ranked 1,579th in England and 6th in Derby for GCSE outcomes (FindMySchool ranking, based on official data).
-That places it in line with the middle 35% of schools in England (25th to 60th percentile).
+Performance sits around the middle-to-upper part of the national distribution on FindMySchool's measures, with some clear positives for parents who value steady progress.
+At GCSE, the academy is ranked 1,167th out of 3,895 schools in England for academic outcomes, while the broader secondary ranking places it 1,487th out of 3,688 schools nationally and 7th locally in Derby.

-The headline GCSE measures provided indicate an Attainment 8 score of 50 and a Progress 8 score of 0.12, which suggests pupils make above-average progress from their starting points across eight subjects.
-EBacc average point score is 4.34, and 15.8% achieved grade 5 or above in the EBacc measure listed.
-(These are the figures available for this school, and they are not overridden by other sources.)
+The headline GCSE measures provided indicate an Attainment 8 score of 51.4 and a Progress 8 score of 0.11, which suggests pupils make slightly above-average progress from their starting points across eight subjects.
+EBacc average point score is 4.4, and 13.1% achieved grade 5 or above in the EBacc measure listed.

-For parents using the site to shortlist, this is a good moment to use FindMySchool’s Local Hub comparison tools to view GCSE and A-level context alongside other local secondaries and sixth forms, especially because “middle 35%” covers a wide range of lived experiences depending on intake and subject mix.
+For parents using the site to shortlist, this is a good moment to use FindMySchool's Local Hub comparison tools to view GCSE and A-level context alongside other local secondaries and sixth forms, especially because the current rankings show a stronger national academic position than the old middle-band summary suggested.

 England ranks and key metrics (where available)